SowjanyaKothapalli/form-management-application/README.md

 ### 📊 Test Coverage
 - `pytest-cov` for Flask
-- `vitest` or `jest` for React
 - GitHub Actions uploads coverage to Codecov

 ### ✅ Strategy
 - Unit tests for API endpoints
 - Input validation tests
 - Database interaction tests (mocked and real)
-- Component and integration tests for frontend

 ---